ohmu/node-posix/README.md

     posix.seteuid(0); // set effective UID to "root" posix.seteuid("nobody");

+### posix.setregid(rgid, egid)

+Sets the Real and Effective group IDs of the current process. `rgid` and `egid` can be either a numeric UIDs or group names (strings).
+A value of `-1` means that the corresponding GID is left unchanged.

+    posix.setregid(-1, 1000); // just set the EGID to 1000
+    posix.setregid("www-data", "www-data"); // change both RGID and EGID to "www-data"

 ### posix.setreuid(ruid, euid)

-Sets the Real and Effective user IDs of the current process. `ruid` and `euid` can be either a numeric UIDs or a usernames (strings).
+Sets the Real and Effective user IDs of the current process. `ruid` and `euid` can be either a numeric UIDs or usernames (strings).
 A value of `-1` means that the corresponding UID is left unchanged.

 IMPORTANT NOTE: what happens to the Saved UID when `setreuid()` is called is